 New User

-The following User Role tables reflect the test Response Codes that must be executed by a new Party seeking to undertake UEPT.
+The following User Role tables reflect the test Response Codes that must be executed by a new Party seeking to undertake UEPT, unless the Testing Participant has descoped a subset of Service Requests and this have been agreed with DCC or, where referred to the Panel, has been determined by the Panel.
 The tests are those indicated as ‘Mandatory, Mandatory SMETS1 and Mandatory SMETS2+ ‘ in the test scenario column, for which they must be executed for each specific User Role.
 Those indicated as ‘Mandatory’ must be executed in respect of a SMETS1 Device and a SMETS2+ Device.
 Those indicated as ‘Mandatory SMETS1’ must be executed in respect of a SMETS1 Device.
 Those indicated as ‘Mandatory SMETS2+’ must be executed in respect of a SMETS2+ Device.
-Where the Response Code Tests are indicated as N/A there is no requirement to test during execution of the test scenarios.

-Existing User seeking to send Service Request that access R2.0 functionality

-In the case of R2.0 there are no specific Response Codes that require testing.

-Existing User seeking to send Service Request to SMETS1 Devices

-The tests that must be executed if a Testing Participant has already completed UEPT and is seeking to test Response Codes for SMETS 1 Devices in a particular User Role (Eligibility Testing), as set out in clause 4.3 of the UTSAD, are those indicated as ‘Mandatory or Mandatory SMETS1’ in the test scenario column for the relevant User Role.
-Those indicated as ‘Mandatory’ must only be executed in respect of a SMETS1 Device and those indicated as ‘Mandatory SMETS1’ must only be executed in respect of a SMETS1 Device.
 Where the Response Code Tests are indicated as N/A there is no requirement to test during execution of the test scenarios.